staks1/Python-Regression/README.md

 ## Usage
 1. For starters You can view download the dataset from kaggle : https://www.kaggle.com/datasets/fivethirtyeight/the-ultimate-halloween-candy-power-ranking/
-2. Then you can inspect the code in `.py` files.
+2. Then you can inspect the code in `.py` and `.ipynb` files.
 Every subsequent dataset or python script will be posted here.
 3. Stay tuned for updates.